Dry Eye Disease

-When your tears are not able to provide the appropriate amount of lubrication for your eyes, dry eye occurs.
+When your tears are not able to produce the appropriate amount of lubrication for your eyes, dry eye or inflammation occurs.
 There are many reasons why your tears can be unstable or inadequate.
 However, inflammation and damage to the surface of the eyes result from the instability of tears.
-If you are experiencing dry eye, our optometrist here at Executive Eye Care in Houston can help you.
+If you are experiencing dry eye, Dr. Murrell at Executive Eye Care in Houston can help you.

 Causes and Symptoms